 This mattress has some key features that give it an edge over other mattresses in the market.

 1. Firstly, the purple mattress has a column design that allows for the free movement of air.
 It ensures that moisture is not trapped in the bed hence extending its life considerably while at the same time, creating a fresh and comfortable sleeping surface.

 2. The purple mattress has excellent support The Hyper-Elastic Polymer technology ensures that the back is fully aligned while at the same time providing maximum comfort and weight distribution for the rest of the body.
 In fact, the purple mattress does a good job of releasing pressure.

 4. Purple is also temperature neutral which means it doesn’t get overheated or overly cold.
-Temperature is a great determinant of sleep quality and research has established that sleeping in the precise temperatures lowers heart rates, induces greater relaxation and improves the quality of sleep.
+Temperature is a great determinant of sleep quality and research has established that sleeping in precise temperatures lowers heart rates, induces greater relaxation, and improves the quality of sleep.